 Emergency vehicle amber lights have a long history and have evolved quite a bit over the years.
 Before there were emergency-vehicle lights, police officers and other first responders relied on decals and official-looking hats to help distinguish themselves from ordinary vehicles on the road.
 In the 1930s, law enforcement started placing red beacons atop their emergency vehicles.
-By the late 1940s, the light in those beacons could rotate 360 degrees.
+By the late 1940s, the emergency lights in those beacons could rotate 360 degrees.

 Today, amber lighting is standard equipment for many public safety and commercial vehicles.
 A police car is instantly recognizable by its red white and blue flashing lights.
-Ambulances are hard to miss with their red and white flashing lights, and fire trucks are also easy to distinguish with their red flashers, construction vehicles and tow trucks protect their team with amber lights during dark days and nights.
+Ambulances are hard to miss with their red and white flashing lights, fire trucks are also easy to distinguish with their red flashers, construction vehicles and tow trucks protect their team with amber lights during dark days and nights.

 The Unsung Heroes of Road Safety